Oracle database is the widely used database in industry .Here I am trying to explains about oracle locks,oracle table locks

 - DML Row Lock: This is to ensure consistency of the data during the execution of the transaction.
 We can rephrase like This obtains a lock on the particular row being touched and any other transaction attempting to modify the same row gets blocked, till the one already owning it finishes

-We already explained the infrastructure of Enqueue in previous chapter.
-Table locks are implemented as TM Enqueue
+We already explained the infrastructure of Enqueue in previous section.
+Oracle Table locks are implemented as TM Enqueue

 So Enqueue structure would be